raul1991/lazycow/README.md

 ## Want to contribute ?

-We are looking forward for more and more atlassian teams getting onboarded to lazycow for automating their developer setups.
+We are looking forward for more and more people getting onboarded to lazycow for automating their developer setups.

 Run the following command with your script name and we'll get you started.